Git-Leon/Leon-Hunter-Public-Portfolio/README.md

 * **Phone** - (302) 312-4489

 ### Education
-* Delaware State University (2015)
+* Delaware State University (2011 - 2015)
 * Bachelor of Science (BS)
-* Computer Science, Mathematics Minor
+* Computer Science Major, Mathematics Minor

 ### Summary
 Experienced Technical Instructor and T-shaped Engineer with a demonstrated history of working managing and up-skilling teams of Junior engineers.